 Yep, these are some seriously grown-up tortilla pizzas.

-But you can “clear the fridge” and add any toppings you want, like leftover Feisty Jalapeño Roasted Cauliflower, Roasted Brussels Sprouts or even Roasted Spaghetti Squash.
+But you can “clear the fridge” and add any toppings you want, like leftover roasted vegetables or veggie-pepperoni.
 I mean they’re called Personal Pizzas for a reason.

 Then it’s time for cheese and a quick trip back into the toaster oven to get everything warm and melty.